-- 4.4 (1) The board of directors of a recognized clearing agency must, at a minimum, establish and maintain committees on risk management, finance and audit. - (2) If a committee is a board committee, it must be chaired by a sufficiently knowledgeable individual who is independent of the clearing agency. - (3) Subject to subsection (4), a committee must have an appropriate representation by individuals who are independent of the clearing agency. - (4) An audit or risk committee must have an appropriate representation by individuals who are - (a) independent of the clearing agency, and - (b) not neither employees or executive officers of a participant nor their immediate family members. - (5) For the purpose of subsection (3) and paragraph (4)(a), an individual is independent of a clearing agency if he or she has no direct or indirect material relationship with the clearing agency. - (6) For the purposes of subsection (5), a "material relationship" is a relationship that could, in the view of the clearing agency's board of directors, be reasonably expected to interfere with the exercise of a member's independent judgment.
+- 4.4\4.4 (1) The board of directors of a recognized clearing agency must, at a minimum, establish and maintain committees on risk management, finance and audit. - (2) (2) If a committee is a board committee, it must be chaired by a sufficiently knowledgeable individual who is independent of the clearing agency. - (3) (3) Subject to subsection (4), a committee must have an appropriate representation by individuals who are independent of the clearing agency. - (4) (4) An audit or risk committee must have an appropriate representation by individuals who are - (a) (a) independent of the clearing agency, and - (b) not(b) neither employees or executive nor officers of a participant or nor their immediate family members. - (5) .
+For the purpose of this section, an individual is independent of a clearing agency if the individual has no relationship with the agency that could, in the reasonable opinion of the clearing agency's board of directors, be expected to interfere with the exercise of the individual's independent judgment.